Written by Dauphin

 I was not sent to prison or any children’s home.
 My aunt said that she was taking care of my sister and she could also take care of me.
 The court agreed and said I could live with my aunt and get some professional help at the same time.

 I thought things would be great now.
 I would be living with my sister now.
 The only problem is that she hardly talked to me.
-She would always tell me to go away, because she was on MSN.
+She would always tell me to go away because she was on MSN.
 When she wasn’t on MSN, she would say that she had no time for me anymore.

 Then I tried to wear her old clothes, so we can play sisters again.
 She didn’t even notice this.
-I was going to beg her to play with me until I read what she just written on MSN.
+I was going to beg her to play with me until I read what she just wrote on MSN.
 She wrote, “I know that Dad was a moron and I know that my brother was sad because he was treated like a sissy.
 But I hate him because he shot my Dad.”

 After that, I walked out the door.
 I didn’t care who seen me in a dress.
 I went down to the lake and tied a stone around my leg.
 I jumped off a place where others usually dived.
 Everything was so blue down there.
 I was dying.

 Then I saw my Mum.
 She was an angel.
 “Don’t give up” she said, “I know how much you suffered because of your father.
 I know that you think your sister hates you now.
 After you read that she hates you to her friend on MSN, she also wrote that’s not true.
 She just was afraid that you would be taken away from her and she would miss you a lot.
-So have courage my son.
+So have courage, my son.
 Play sisters once in a while and be proud of who you are.
 You can do great things in this life.
 Have courage.
 I am always with you”

 I tried swimming up to the surface, but could not manage it.
 The stone was too heavy.
-Then I could see Mums hand and I held it as she helped me up to the surface.
+Then I could see Mums' hand and I held it as she helped me up to the surface.

-I was lying down on the side of the lake when some ambulance men were trying to make me breath again.
+I was lying down on the side of the lake when some ambulance men were trying to make me breathe again.
 I started coughing and gasping for air as this worked.
 The last thing I remember before they drove me to the hospital was that my sister hugged me

 If you liked this post, you can leave a comment and/or a kudos!